maestroGit/magnumslocal/docs/WALLET/WALLET-GLOBAL-1.md

     "privateKey": "..."
   }
   ```
+# INICIO
+ logic for the initial allocation of 500 units to the global wallet is implemented in the genesis block creation in magnumslocal.
+In the file src/block.js, the getGenesisBlock() method creates a transaction in the genesis block with an output of 500 units assigned to the public key found in wallet_default.json (or a default public key if the file is missing).

+This transaction is included in the genesisData array, and when the blockchain is initialized (src/blockchain.js), the UTXO set is updated to reflect this allocation, making the 500 units available to the global wallet.

 ## Uso en transacciones burn (baja de token)
 - La wallet global se utiliza para firmar las transacciones de baja (burn) cuando se retira un token de la circulación.